EOPF-Explorer/narratives/ndvi.md

 Here as false color IR (B08, B04, B03), in August 2025 over Northern Portugal

 ## Build your own interface using Zarr! <!-- { style="margin-top: 7rem" } -->
-Reference/links to API

 This story was built with `eox-storytelling` and `eox-map` https://github.com/EOX-A/EOxElements

 For a full-fledged EO dashboard interface that works with Zarr, use https://github.com/eodash/eodash

-More closing text here possibly.